-Abby Natividad is Program Manager with the Rule of Law Collaborative (ROLC), which she joined in November 2020.
 Before joining ROLC, she was a Research Specialist for Justice + Security in Transitions, where she focused on drug flows, forced migration, organized crime, resource-driven conflict, and security sector reform.
-She helped develop atrocity prevention training materials for the U.S. Holocaust Memorial Museum and has worked with the World Bank on issues involving alternative dispute resolution.
+She helped develop atrocity prevention training materials for the U.S. Holocaust Memorial Museum and worked as a contractor for the World Bank on an alternative dispute resolution project.
 She also has experience as an immigration and civil litigation attorney and clerked for the Thirteenth Judicial Circuit of Virginia.

 She received a J.D. from William & Mary Law School and a B.S. and B.A. from the University of Tennessee at Chattanooga, where she graduated summa cum laude.